Abdusshh/InternshipGames/README.md

 # InternshipGames
-Games I made during my internship at Mayadem company.
+Games I made during my internship at Mayadem.
 They only operate on Windows devices.
 Asteroids game is played with wasd keys and space key.
 Space shoots.
 Wasd moves the player.